The Best Surety Bond Companies for 2026

 Company Reputation & Financial Strength

 The Hartford comes out well on measures of company reputation and financial strength.
-The Better Business Bureau gives The Hartford an A+ rating, while its scores from the major credit agencies are an A+ from Standard & Poor’s, an A+ from AM Best, and an A1 from Moody’s.
+The Better Business Bureau gives The Hartford an A+ rating, not accredited, while its scores from the major credit agencies include an A+ from AM Best and an Aa3 from Moody’s as of 2025.
 These are all excellent ratings and indicate that The Hartford is a highly reliable surety provider.

 Claims